This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Petrodex Enzymatic Toothpaste by Sentry

 How the good people at Sentry managed to make a poultry flavored toothpaste freshen breath, I’ll never know.
+But this also helps create a pleasant oral hygiene experience for your dog, which goes a long way toward overall teeth and gum health.

 Disease-causing bacteria, and tartar build-up are targeted by this paste, which comes in a generous 6.2-ounce tube (a 2.5-ounce size is also available).